 Appropriate documentation will be intended for the long-term use and reference by RAC staff and, when publicly available, allied professionals and other interested users.
 The content is:

-Created by RAC staff.
-Content that is authored by non-RAC staff can be referenced and linked to within the documentation but should not be hosted and versioned on this platform.
+- Created by RAC staff.
+Content that is authored by others can be referenced and linked to within the documentation but should not be hosted and versioned on this platform.

-A final version that is edited and ready for publication online.
+- A version that is ready for publication online.
 Assess the structure of the documentation and edit to optimize online access and use.
 Use best practices for technical writing, including:

 It is expected and encouraged that documentation be reviewed and revised periodically to ensure that it is accurate and up-to-date.